Associate Dean, Library & Information Services; Director of the Law Library

 Bonnie Shucha is the Associate Dean for Library and Information Services and Director of the Law Library at the UW Law School.
 She received her J.D. from the UW Law School, a Masters of Library & Information Science and M.A. in History from UW-Milwaukee, and a B.A. in History from UW-Eau Claire.

-Dean Shucha has presented and published on numerous topics including legal research, legal technology, scholarly visibility and metrics, tribal law, and women’s history.
+Dean Shucha has presented and published on numerous topics including legal research, legal technology, scholarly visibility, tribal law, and women’s history.
 She is also the creator and author of the UW Law Library blog, WisBlawg, which provides legal research news and advice with an emphasis on Wisconsin.

 She is an active member of the American Association of Law Libraries where she served as chair of the Computing Services Special Interest Section and co-chair of the Publishing Initiatives Caucus.
 She is also a past president of the Law Librarians Association of Wisconsin.
-She currently serves as chair of the State Bar of Wisconsin’s Communications Committee and Wisconsin Lawyer editorial board.
+She recently served as chair of the State Bar of Wisconsin’s Communications Committee and Wisconsin Lawyer editorial board.

-Dean Shucha teaches Advanced Legal Research, a 2-credit pass/fail course is offered every other spring.
+Dean Shucha teaches Advanced Legal Research.
 In this simulation course, students gain practical, hands-on experience in approaching, conducting, and presenting research in a practice setting.

 When she's not at work or school, Bonnie is mom to a son, daughter, and two miniature dachshunds.
 Her husband is a professor at Ripon College.
 She enjoys reading classic and fantasy novels, traveling, and relaxing at the cabin with her family.

 - Legal research